 Traveling can be fun.
 Paying for travel can be a drag.

 Whether you’re a once- or twice-a-year vacationer or someone who is home just long enough to do laundry before packing again, here are five tips to spare your wallet the wear and tear.

 Don’t have the money to go on a vacation?
 Make it easy to plan for one with this budgeting tool!

 Any rewards card can be handy for those who pay in plastic, but a travel card offers bigger rewards for travel spending in particular.
 So if you’re going to be doing a lot of travel, begin by using the right card.

 Travel cards come in three categories: Airline cards, hotel cards, and general travel cards.
 If you favor a certain airline or like to stay in a specific hotel chain then the rewards are better on those branded cards.
 On the other hand, if you fly what’s most convenient that day and stay in no chain in particular, a general card is a better bet.
 You are rewarded at a lower flat rate but can redeem those earnings through a variety of airline and hotel loyalty programs.

 About one-third of people who use a travel credit card say they earned more than $500 in rewards in the last year, according to U.S. News & World Reports.
 The most popular redemptions include free domestic flights, followed by cash and free nights at a hotel.

 If you want to see exactly how worth it these rewards are, check out this article by ThePointsGuy, an expert on credit card points.
 He did the math.

 2. Travel mid-week

 Flying on those days can save you more than $100 or sometimes just $20 or $30.
-But experiment.
-These are sample flights in April.
+Check out these cheap flights for the month of April: